birleanuandreea/movie-site/README.md

    Interactive components managed using vanilla JavaScript.

 6. **Custom HTTP Server**
-   A Node.js-based server that allows browsing the contents of folders on the local disk.
+   A Python server that allows browsing the contents of folders on the local disk.

 7. **Single Page Application (SPA) using AJAX**
    Dynamic content loading without full page reloads using AJAX requests.